 Disproportionate Retribution: Lina's most famous example may be in the first episode, where she blows up a town she was trying to save while attempting to kill a dragon... because it had deliberately stepped over her rather then crushing her.

-Over sausages, of all things.
+Happened once over sausages, of all things.

 Gourry: You were just staring off into space, so I figured you didn't want any.